 I represent U.S. and non-U.S. clients in merger and non-merger investigations before federal and state antitrust and other enforcement agencies.

-Counseling and compliance
+Counseling and Compliance

 Many times the most important work is in the planning.
-I work with clients to evaluate the antitrust issues involved in potential business matters and courses of conduct and to find a strategy and solution to achieve their objectives.
+I work with clients to evaluate the antitrust issues involved in potential business matters and courses of conduct and find a strategy and solution to achieve their objectives.
 And to help clients avoid or evaluate potential problems, I provide antitrust training and conduct internal antitrust investigations.

 What do you see on the horizon?